BhosaleAniket/Nourishing-Numbers/README.md

 **Null Hypothesis:** Our model is fair.
 Its precision for recipes with low total fat and high total fat content are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** Our model is unfair.
-Its precision for low sodium is lower than it sprecision for high sodium.
+Its precision for low sodium is lower than its precision for high sodium.

 **Evaluation Metric:** Precision
 **Test Statistic:** low_group precision - high_group precision